bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 + Sign in to your GitHub account and go to Settings > Access > SSH and GPG > New SSH key.
 Paste the content of your key there.
 + Test your connection, `ssh -T git@github.com`
 + Now you can clone your repo, `git clone git@github.com:[username]/[repo_name][^fn-nth-5]

+## 5. Increase swap
+Working with VSCode and Docker together may be demanding for the RPi.
+While working on both I have found several problems where the VSCode window crashes and stops working.
+I found that a good solution to avoid is is by increasing the swap size.
+I am still testing this approach and I am not entirely aware of the full impact of doing this, so please do this with caution.
+[This page](https://pimylifeup.com/raspberry-pi-swap-file/) shows how to increase the swap in a few steps.

 ## References
 [^fn-nth-2]: https://stackoverflow.com/questions/66875411/